knative/docs/docs/eventing/flows/sequence/sequence-terminal/README.md

         name: third
 ```

-Change `default` to create the `Sequence` in the Namespace where you want
+Change `default` in the following command to create the `Sequence` in the namespace where you want
-the resources to be created.
+the resources to be created:

 Here, if you are using different type of Channel, you need to change the
 spec.channelTemplate to point to your desired Channel.